What We Do Matters

 Chief Financial and Administrative Officer

-In his capacity as chief financial and administrative officer, Bernard K. Jarvis, M.B.A., C.P.A., oversees all financial operations of the association, which include the accounting, business services, and financial systems and budget units.
-In addition, he is responsible for human resources and the association’s meeting and member and constituent services functions.
+In his capacity as chief financial and administrative officer, Bernard K. Jarvis, MBA, CPA, oversees all financial operations of the association, which include the accounting, business services, financial systems, procurement and budget functions.
 As the association's financial steward, Mr. Jarvis ensures that the association has adequate resources with which to carry out its mission.
-He also is responsible for the AAMC operating and capital budgets, and the investment portfolio.
+He also is responsible for the AAMC operating and capital budgets, the investment portfolio, and real estate and facilities.

 Chief Human Resources Officer